Watch: Car going 120 mph crashes into pizza truck, causes rollover - NewsBreak

 Page and her team assessed the damage to the truck Monday.
 She said it’s salvageable, but it’s likely to be out of commission for at least a year.

 Weddings will have priority in having Big Green Truck Pizza, and local events will also have a higher priority.
-She said she’s already heard from five companies willing to donate their time, vehicles, and resources for their upcoming catering events.Opelika Police looking for 2 suspects involved in Best Buy thefts
+She said she’s already heard from five companies willing to donate their time, vehicles, and resources for their upcoming catering events.New video shows Alec Baldwin speak to officers after ‘Rust’ shooting

 “In order to get an oven, it’ll take 12 to 16 weeks, so we will rely on our friends from other pizza companies to help us out,” Page said.